MLDN645 Capstone Project: Applying EF in Varying Educational Contexts

 The course will be conducted at a distance via one-on-one, biweekly meetings with the faculty mentor, either via skype or the telephone and two synchronous sessions.
 Biweekly meetings will focus on discussions regarding the readings, activities, and project work of each student.
 The faculty mentor will customize and support project work in collaboration with each student.
 Two synchronous sessions will be offered to engage students in discussion regarding their project and to assist with motivation and accountability.

 Graduate Credit: Three graduate credits will be awarded per course for students achieving a grade of 80% or greater.

-The course also includes 2 online synchronous sessions (i.e., live, group video discussions) scheduled primarily in the evenings (Eastern Time).
+The course also includes two online synchronous sessions (i.e., live, group video discussions) scheduled primarily in the evenings (Eastern Time).
 We will make every attempt to accommodate individual schedules, but participants should plan on attending all synchronous sessions.
 Synchronous sessions will be hosted via Big Blue Button (available in Canvas).

 The course uses Canvas as its Learning Management System (LMS).
 Registered participants will be provided with details to log on during the week before the start of classes.

 The course objectives align with professional standards in the field of LD, specifically the standards for special educators established by the Council for Exceptional Children (CEC).
 We have chosen to align to the “Advanced” set of Preparation Standards, as this higher-level set of standards more closely matches the level of content and expertise required of a graduate level course in the field.
 The CEC Advanced Preparation Standards can be found on the CEC’s website.

 The specifics of the course activities will be developed by the student in collaboration with the faculty mentor.

 Upon completion of this course, participants will be able to:

 - 2 – 3 points: Present at Synchronous Session and contributes to discussion